- Home

 It may be possible to have immunotherapy treatments through clinical trials.
 Speak with your treatment team for more information.

-For more on this, see Clinical trials and research.
+Learn more about clinical trials and research.

 Some media reports have claimed that checkpoint inhibitors are “miracle drugs” that can cure cancer.
 This means that people often have very high expectations when starting immunotherapy, or they may be confused and upset if they aren’t offered it.